BUY WITH CONFIDENCE

 The Bont Rip Jaws is a hot spot removal tool Bont invented this tool in 1976 and supplied them to some shops and distributors over the years but this is the first time that we are making the tool available to the public.

 This tool is perfect for removing hot spots from the heel of carbon inline skates, ice speed skates, and roller skates.
+It also works for figure skates and ice hockey skates.
+You can use this boot stretching tool to stretch your boots wherever you feel pain.

 The Bont Rip Jaws hot spot removal tool removes hotspots from your boots.
 A hot spot is an area of discomfort in your boot.
 Carbon fiber and fiberglass boots only have a very thin layer of padding between your foot and the hard carbon fiber.
-Sometimes blisters can occur and the Rip Jaws has been designed to push the area of discomfort out to make the boot comfortable to skate in.
+Sometimes blisters can occur and the Rip Jaws has been designed to stretch the area of discomfort out to make the boot comfortable to skate in.

 1) Remove the laces from your skates